Munch Museum

-Munch Museum (Munch-museet), marketed as Munch (stylised as MUNCH) since 2020, is an art museum in Bjørvika, Oslo, Norway dedicated to the life and works of the Norwegian artist Edvard Munch.
+Munch Museum (Munch-museet), marketed as Munch (stylised in all caps) since 2020, is an art museum in Bjørvika, Oslo, Norway dedicated to the life and works of the Norwegian artist Edvard Munch.

 The museum was originally located at Tøyen, which was opened in 1963.
 The museum moved to the new museum building at Bjørvika, which was opened in 22 October 2021.